An elementary introduction to information geometry: Information manifolds

 In statistics, the FIM plays a role in the attainable precision of unbiased estimators.
 For any unbiased estimator, the Cram\'er-Rao lower bound~\cite{CRLB-IG-2013} on the variance of the estimator is:

-The FIM is invariant by reparameterization of the sample space $\calX$, and covariant by reparameterization of the parameter space $\Theta$, see~\cite{IG-2014}.
+Figure~\ref{fig:crlb} illustrates the Cram\'er-Rao lower bound (CRLB) for the univariate distributions: At regular grid locations $(\mu,\sigma)$ of the upper space of normal parameters, we repeat $200$ runs (trials) of estimating the normal parameters $\widehat{(\mu,\sigma)}$ using the MLE on $100$ iid samples $x_1,\ldots, x_n\sim N(\mu,\sigma)$.
+The sample mean and the sample covariance matrix are calculated for the number of trials and displayed as back ellipses.
+The Fisher information matrix is plotted as red ellipses at the grid locations: The red ellipses have semi-axis parallel to the coordinate system since the parameters $\mu$ and $\sigma$ are orthogonal (diagonal FIM).
+This is not true anymore for the sample covariance matrix of the MLE estimator, and the centers of the sample covariance matrices deviate from the grid locations.

-We report the expression of the FIM for two important generic parametric family of probability distributions: (1) an exponential family, and (2) a mixture family.
+We report the expression of the FIM for two important generic parametric family of probability distributions: (1) an exponential family (with its prominent multivariate normal family), and (2) a mixture family.

-\begin{example}[FIM of an exponential family $\calE$] An {\em exponential family}~\cite{EF-2009} $\calE$ is defined for a sufficient statistic vector $t(x)=(t_1(x),\ldots, t_D(x))$, and an auxiliary carrier measure $k(x)$ by the following canonical density:
+\begin{Example}[FIM of an exponential family $\calE$] An {\em exponential family}~\cite{EF-2009} $\calE$ is defined for a sufficient statistic vector $t(x)=(t_1(x),\ldots, t_D(x))$, and an auxiliary carrier measure $k(x)$ by the following canonical density:

-where $F$ is the strictly convex cumulant function.
+where $F$ is the strictly convex cumulant function (also called log-normalizer, and log partition function or free energy in statistical mechanics).
 Exponential families include the Gaussian family, the Gamma and Beta families, the probability simplex $\Delta$, etc. The FIM of an exponential family is given by: